alpha-bytes/zs50-content/lectures/week4.md

 #### [Schema Namespace](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_namespace_Schema.htm)

 The Schema namespace houses an important collection of classes for dynamically access metadata about specific SObject data types.
-Probably the most common usage is accessing speicific types via the dot (.) notator, such as `Schema.Account.sObjectType` or `Schema.My_Custom_Object__c.getSObjectType()`, both of which return an instance of the `SObjectType` class for the specified type.
+Probably the most common usage is accessing specific types via the dot (.) notator, such as `Schema.Account.sObjectType` or `Schema.My_Custom_Object__c.getSObjectType()`, both of which return an instance of the `SObjectType` class for the specified type.

 See [Using the Schema Namespace](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_schema_namespace_using.htm) for more examples.